yasuba/airport-scala/README.md

-# Getting started with Play (Scala)
+# Airport in Scala

-This project demonstrate how to create a simple CRUD application with Play.
+Some early steps with Scala, rewriting the Makers Academy airport challenge.
+This solution is fine for Ruby, very OO, but not for Scala.
+Need to learn how to make it more functional.